CiscoDevNet/intersight-tfb-iks/README.md

 ### Pre-requisites
 * Sign up for a user account on Intersight.com.
 You will need Premier license as well as IWO license to complete this use case.
-Log in and generate API/Secret Keys.
+Log in to intersight.com and generate API/Secret Keys.
 * Sign up for a TFCB (Terraform for Cloud Business) at https://app.terraform.io/.
 Log in and generate the User API Key.
 * You will need access to a vSphere infrastructure with compute as a UCS fabric
 * You will log into your Intersight account and create the following targets.
-Please refer to Intersight docs for details on how to create Targets.
+Please refer to Intersight docs for details on how to create Targets:
 Assist
 vSphere
 UCS Emulator
 TFC Cloud
 TFC Cloud Agent

-* You will set up the following workspaces in TFCB and link to your VCS repos.
+* You will set up the following workspaces in TFCB and link to the VCS repos specified.
 You will set the execution mode as noted below.
-Also, please use the workspace names provided: sb_globalvar -> https://github.com/CiscoDevNet/tfglobalvar.git -> Execution mode as Remote sb_k8sprofile -> https://github.com/CiscoDevNet/tfk8spolicy.git -> Execution mode as Remote sb_iks -> https://github.com/CiscoDevNet/intersight-tfb-iks.git -> Execution mode as Remote
+Also, please use the workspace names provided since there are dependencies defined around it: sb_globalvar -> https://github.com/CiscoDevNet/tfglobalvar.git -> Execution mode as Remote sb_k8sprofile -> https://github.com/CiscoDevNet/tfk8spolicy.git -> Execution mode as Remote sb_iks -> https://github.com/CiscoDevNet/intersight-tfb-iks.git -> Execution mode as Remote